hasielhassan/CyberOS/README.md

 ## 🧩 Mission Architecture

 CyberOS features a robust, **Event-Driven Mission System**.
-Missions are defined in JSON and interact with the console's modules via a global event bus.
+Missions are defined in TypeScript (for full i18n support) and interact with the console's modules via a global event bus.

 > 📘 **Want to build your own missions?**
 > Check out the complete [Mission Architect Handbook](./MISSION_ARCHITECT_HANDBOOK.md) for documentation on: